mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 Regardless of the source of data, batch and streaming pipelines calculate similar statistics, for example:

-* Count the number of vehicles that enter a toll booth.
+* Count the number of vehicles that enter a toll booth
 * Report total time for each vehicle

 The streaming job aggregates results in short windows to achieve low latency.